arthurweinmann/go-ai-sdk/README.md

     <img src="doc/banner.png"/>
 </p>

-A comprehensive collection of Golang SDKs for various AI APIs.
+A comprehensive collection of Golang SDKs for various AI and Knowledge APIs.
 Use each independently, or leverage the universal interface to seamlessly interact with multiple APIs in a uniform way.
 Enables easy swapping between AI services without changing your core codebase.

 # Current Status

-Currently, we only support:
+Currently, we support:

     - OpenAI, and the implementation of its APIs remains under development.

     - Google Cloud Natural Language APIs, also under development.

+    - Wikipedia (Wikimedia) API

 # How to use